-Biker’s Arm is a type of injury that may not be immediately apparent to a victim.
-Some of the symptoms of Biker’s Arm that you should pay attention to after a motorcycle crash are:
+A biker’s Arm is a type of injury that may not be immediately apparent to a victim.
+Some of the symptoms of a Biker’s Arm that you should pay attention to after a motorcycle crash are:

 - Weakness – Some nerves transmit motor signals.
 If these nerves are damaged, you may experience loss of function in your arm and hand.

-- Numbness – If nerves which carry sensory signals sustain damage, you may experience partial or complete numbness in your arm and hand.
+- Numbness – If nerves that carry sensory signals sustain damage, you may experience partial or complete numbness in your arm and hand.
 Some people describe it as a “tingling” feeling.